 Here's a rundown of the advantages

 stack brings to

 the table.
 For both newbies and experienced Haskellers:

 - It's really easy to get going with Haskell.
 You can just run

 compiler, for you, download the package index and install packages

 - It also caters to newbies reading books who just want to run

-ghcon a file.
+ghc on a file.
 You can run

-stack ghc X.hsand it will download GHC if necessary, etc. until it can run GHC on
+and it will download GHC if necessary, etc. until it can run GHC on

 stack ghci, etc.